 SMS via Twilio Alerts

 With Twilio integration, email alerts can be sent from your site to any mobile device.
 SMS alerts are sent via your Twilio phone number.
+As with other integrations, there is no limit on the number of Twilio connections.

 To set up Twilio integration, ensure that you have the SMS via Twilio Alerts option toggled to the on position.